Trauma Recovery

 EMDR is an evidence-based treatment for posttraumatic stress disorder (PTSD).
 This means that it has been studied by many researchers and found to be effective in treating PTSD.

 In this model, a presenting symptoms or issue is thought to have an underlying memory connected to it.
 It is thought that symptoms keep occurring because the memory is “frozen” or “unprocessed” in the brain.
+EMDR therapy can be used for any symptom related to memories or experiences of the past.

-“Shame dies when stories are told in safe spaces”
+“Shame dies when stories are told in safe spaces

 — Ann Voskamp